zzt2004/Surfing/README.md

 <summary>4.
 Subsequent Updates</summary>

 - Supports online module updates in Magisk Manager.
-- No need to restart after the update, the service takes effect in real time.
+- No restart is required after the update, but the module switch control (enable/disable) may temporarily fail and still require a restart.
 - During the update, the Clash.Meta config.yaml configuration file will be backed up to:
    - `/data/adb/box_bll/clash/config.yaml.bak`
 - During the update, the old user configuration files will be backed up to: